CodingParkFunSeries/AttendanceManagementSystem/README.md

 # Project - AttendanceManagementSystem

 ## Scope
-Scope of the problem is to track the attendance of students
+Scope of the problem - Track the attendance of students

 ## Technologies
 * Front-end : React
 * Backend : Java
-* Database : Mongo
+* Database : Mongo DB
 * Mobile Application : Android, IoS

 ## Tasks

+### DAY 1

+#### Task 1
-- Write down features of the the Attendance management system.
-Think out of box for any feature.
+Write down the possible features in attendance management system (AMS).
+Think out of box for any possible feature.

+#### Task 2
-- We will select features to keep application minimalistics so that everyone has an efficient learning and new students can refer it in future.
+Select MVP features to keep application simplistic so that everyone has an efficient learning and new students can refer it in future for learning.

+### DAY 2

+#### Task 1
-- Think of the entities in the system.
+Think of the entities in the system.

+#### Task 2
-- UML and Sequence diagram of the application.
+UML and Sequence diagram of the application.

-- Flow diagram
+#### Task 3
+Flow diagrams of the different flow in the application.

+### DAY 3 - Day 6

-## Coding
+#### Task - Coding
-- There should be no hard coding in the applicaiton.
+- Application should not consit of hard coded configuration.
 E.g. AMS can support any other school, new classroom, new student.
 - Naming convention should be followed.
+Every variable, method and class should be properly named.
+- Proper documenation for every contribution towards the project.
-- There should be proper documentatoin of the work that you have done in the project.
+- Documenation should mention the resources for learning the technologies that you have used in application.
+- Everyone will write automated tests - Unit test and end to end test for the code you have contributed.

+### DAY 7

+#### Task 1
+Demo of the application.

+#### Task 2
+- Share the documentation of the work.
-- Document should mention the reference that you have used for learning the technology.
+- Share the learning during the application
+- Share your experience.

+## Expected Learning
-- There should be unit test for the application.
+- Gather features of the application.

-# Expected Learning
-- How to design an application.
+- Design an application.
-- How to work with a team in buiding an application.
+- Learn to work with a team.
-- Learning latest technologies being used in industries.
+- No fear to learn new technology anytime.

 Feel free to share you suggestions.